Media stocks may feel a bit put out these days, but we found some that are outperforming and attracting hedge funds.

 While the numbers are different, the conclusion echoes the findings of a July Gallup poll in which 55% of Americans said they relied on television for news versus 21% who preferred the Internet and 9% who opted for newspapers.

 Meanwhile, local television has become the medium of choice for major media companies.
 In July, the Tribune Company (OTC:TRBAA) agreed to acquire Local TV’s 19 television stations in 16 major markets, including Denver, Cleveland, and St. Louis, for $2.725 billion in cash.
-The deal followed fellow publisher Gannett Co’s (GCI) agreement to buy Belo Corp for $2.2 billion, an acquisition which will increase Gannett’s holdings to 43 stations from its current 23.
+The deal followed fellow publisher Gannett Co’s (GCI) agreement to buy Belo Corp for $2.2 billion, an acquisition that will increase Gannett’s holdings to 43 stations from its current 23.

 Since news is no longer constrained to the pages of a newspaper or television channels, we decided to look for investment opportunities among all stocks involved with covering, and relaying, current events.

-We created a universe comprised of relevant stocks belonging to the broadcasting, entertainment, internet providers, and publishing industries.
+We created a universe comprised of relevant stocks belonging to the broadcasting, entertainment, Internet providers, and publishing industries.
 Next, we screened that universe for stocks that have outperformed the market during the last quarter with a return above 20%.

 As we frequently point out, past performance isn't a guarantee of future success, so we also decided to look for indications of upside potential.
 We narrowed down our list by looking for stocks with bullish sentiment from institutional investors, which is reflected in significant net institutional purchases over the last quarter representing at least 5% of share float.